Lancaster County (PA) Links

 Mental Health America of Lancaster County: Promotes optimal mental health through awareness, advocacy and education, including peer services, adult & child advocacy and free support groups.

-Nuestra Clinica STI Treatment & Prevention: SACA’s free clinic treats all sexually-transmitted infections including HIV/AIDS and offers prevention programming for youth and adults.
+Nuestra Clinica Treatment & Prevention: SACA’s free clinic treats all sexually-transmitted infections including HIV/AIDS and offers STI and addiction prevention programming for youth and adults.

 PA 2-1-1 East: A free, confidential, non-emergency, comprehensive information and referral service that connects Berks, Lancaster, Lehigh, Northampton, and Schuylkill county residents with the health and human services they need.